-Breast Cancer Care and Breast Cancer Now are uniting to create one breast cancer charity.
+Breast Cancer Care and Breast Cancer Now have united to create one breast cancer charity.

-We're excited to announce Breast Cancer Care and Breast Cancer Now are uniting to create one charity for everyone affected by breast cancer.
-From April 2019, we’ll be the UK’s first comprehensive breast cancer charity.
+We're excited to announce Breast Cancer Care and Breast Cancer Now have united to create one charity for everyone affected by breast cancer.
+From April 2019, we became the UK’s first comprehensive breast cancer charity.

-From research to care, our new charity will have people affected by breast cancer at its heart – providing support for today and hope for the future.
-United, we’ll have the ability to carry out even more world-class research, provide even more life-changing support and campaign even more effectively for better services and care.
+From research to care, our new charity has people affected by breast cancer at its heart – providing support for today and hope for the future.
+United, we have the ability to carry out even more world-class research, provide even more life-changing support and campaign even more effectively for better services and care.

-By coming together we’ll be stronger and speak with one clear voice for everyone affected by breast cancer — now and in the future.
+By coming together we are stronger and speak with one clear voice for everyone affected by breast cancer — now and in the future.
 With our combined passion, energy, expertise, funds and networks, we’ll make greater progress in more effective ways.

 Together, we are united in the aim that, by 2050 everyone who develops breast cancer will live, and everyone receives the support they need to live well now.

-The Chair of the new charity will be Jill Thompson, currently a Trustee and Treasurer for Breast Cancer Care.
+The Chair of the new charity is Jill Thompson, currently a Trustee and Treasurer for Breast Cancer Care.

-Samia will remain CEO of Breast Cancer Care until 31 March 2019 and during this time will continue to work with Delyth to ensure the merger is a huge success.
+Samia remained CEO of Breast Cancer Care until 31 March 2019 to help Delyth ensure the merger was a huge success.

 This merger is a once in a lifetime chance to unite two leading charities to make greater and faster progress for everyone affected by breast cancer.
 With incidence rising, inequalities in care remaining, and over eleven thousand families torn apart by metastatic breast cancer every year in the UK, we need to do much, much more – and we need to do it now.